navazjm/config/README.md

 ![Alacritty](./images/alacritty.png)

 - [Alacritty](./alacritty/alacritty.yml) is my terminal emulator of choice.
 I love how fast and minimal it is.
 I also love how easy it is to customize it.
 You can find more information on Alacritty [here](https://alacritty.org/).
 I am using the [Doom One](https://github.com/eendroroy/alacritty-theme/blob/master/themes/doom_one.yml) color scheme, but modify the background color and foreground color to match my Neovim theme.
 The font I use is [Monofur Nerd Font](https://www.nerdfonts.com/font-downloads)
-- [Zsh] (./.zshrc) is my terminal shell.
+- [Zsh](./.zshrc) is my terminal shell.
 I have paired it with Oh-my-zsh, which allows me to install plugins like auto-suggestion and many more.
 You can find more information on Zsh [here](https://www.zsh.org/) and Oh-my-zsh [here](https://ohmyz.sh/)
 - [Starship](./starship.toml) is my shell prompt.
 I only changed the icons to use Nerd Font icons.
 You can find more information [here](https://starship.rs/presets/#nerd-font-symbols)

 ### LeftWM